christopherthai/bite-and-blog/README.md

 ## Stretch Goals

-1. Users can search for the blog by name using the search bar
+1. Users can search for the post by name using the search bar

 2. Users can favorite food with the favorite button

 3. Users can see all their favorite foods on the favorite page

 4. Users can delete a blog on the page

+5. User can leave a rating & comment on All Bites page after clicking See Full Bite Page

+6. User can view comments & ratings left by other users

 ## Trello Board